-4. Numbers
+3. Numbers

-(i) On Football Boots
+- (i) On Football Boots

-A Player's shirt number may appear on his boots without restriction.
+- A Player's shirt number may appear on his boots without restriction.

+- (ii) On all other Clothing

 Where the Competition rules require a number on the back of the shirt, it should be clearly legible and positioned in the centre of the back of the shirt.